+AQA GCSE MATHEMATICS

+COURSE CONTACT: MR J GAFF - LEARNING MANAGER

+CORE SUBJECT

+COURSE CONTENT

-AQA GCSE MATHEMATICS COURSE CONTACT: Ms R KANONA - LEARNING MANAGER CORE SUBJECT COURSE CONTENT Mathematics is a core subject and must be taken by all students at the tier most appropriate to their ability and target.
+Mathematics is a core subject and must be taken by all students at the tier most appropriate to their ability and target.
 In the course, you will continue to study the four areas of Mathematics: number and algebra; geometry; statistics; and probability; and using/applying these techniques.

 You will need your own scientific calculator to use throughout the course.
 It is important that you know how it works and when you should be using it.
 In the examinations, you are not allowed to ask for help with this, so it's important you have plenty of practice beforehand.

-For students wishing to take GCE ('A' level) Mathematics, achieving at least a high grade 7 on the higher tier is essential, since only those students who achieving at this level are likely to succeed at this subject at 'A' level ('A' level students will need to be algebraically fluent and confident with trigonometry as well as transforming graphs, for example.)
-ASSESSMENT DETAILS Assessment is by three written equally weighted examinations.
+For students wishing to take GCE ('A' level) Mathematics, achieving at least a high grade 7 on the higher tier is essential, since only those students who achieving at this level are likely to succeed at this subject at 'A' level ('A' level students will need to be algebraically fluent and confident with trigonometry as well as transforming graphs, for example.

+ASSESSMENT DETAILS

+Assessment is by three written equally weighted examinations.
 Paper 1 is non-calculator.
 Papers 2 and 3 are with a calculator.
+Our students currently sit the AQA examinations, however we review this regularly.

 These papers are each out of 80.

 The marks are added together to decide your overall grade.
 At foundation tier, grades 1-5 may be awarded.
-At higher tier, 9- 4 are available.
+At higher tier, 9-4 are available.
 Students will be expected to take their GCSE in the summer of year 11.
 WHY STUDY THIS COURSE?

 Maths is useful for many careers and it is a requirement of almost all further and higher education courses, which require a pass at Grade 5 or above.
-People enjoy the interest, challenge and clarity of Mathematics, and the fact that they know when they are right.
+People enjoy the interest, challenge and clarity of Mathematics, and that Maths usually has a definitive answer.
 Finding a solution to a problem can be exciting and satisfying.
 Those who qualify in Mathematics are in the fortunate position of having a wide range of career choices.
 This Mathematics course will vastly improve the students' abilities and confidence in thinking logically; formulating and solving problems; making deductions from qualified assumptions; and using more advanced mathematical concepts to achieve goals.

 AQA GCSE SCIENCE CORE SUBJECT

 COURSE CONTACT: MRS R KAUR LEARNING MANAGER

 COURSE CONTENT

-All students are expected to study for the Double Award Science qualification, unless they have chosen the Triple Award course and met the entry criteria for it.
-Students complete the AQA GCSE Combined Science: Synergy course over years 9, 10 & 11.
+All students are expected to study for the Double Award Science qualification unless they have chosen the Triple Award course and met the entry criteria for it.
+Students complete the AQA GCSE Combined Science: Trilogy course over years 10 & 11.
 Award: AQA GCSE Combined Science at grades 9-1

 ASSESSMENT DETAILS

-In June of year 11 four papers will be taken.
-Each paper is a written exam of 1 hour 45 minutes duration with Foundation and Higher tiers and is worth 100 marks making 25% of the GCSE.
+In June of year 11 six papers will be taken, two in each of Biology, Physics & Chemistry.
+Each paper is a written exam of 1 hour 15 minutes duration with Foundation and Higher tiers and is worth 70 marks making 16.7% of the GCSE in Combined Science.
+The papers consist of multiple choice, structured, closed short answer and open response questions.

-Paper 1 & 2: Life and environmental sciences

-Topics: 1: Building blocks; 2: Transport over larger distances; 3: Interactions with the environment; 4: Explaining change

-Paper 3 & 4: Physical sciences

-Topics: 5: Building blocks for understanding; 6: Interactions over small and large distances; 7: Movement and interactions; 8: Guiding Spaceship Earth towards a sustainable future.

-Paper 1 & 3:
+BIOLOGY:

+Paper 1: 1.
+Cell biology 2: Organisation 3: Infection and response 4: Bioenergetics Paper2: 5.
+Homeostasis and response 6: Inheritance, variation, and evolution 7: Ecology CHEMISTRY: